jimluis/CodeChallenge/README.md

 1. Install RabbitMQ
 2. Start the RabbitMQ server
 3. Deploy the Producer and Consumer in a Linux box
+4. Run the Producer
-4. Run the Producer and Consumer
+4. Run the Consumer